 There are various methods for implementation, the most common would be for UK Facilities or CPMD to utilize public bidding or open solicitations for purchase and installation.

 No legacy systems or disparate security systems are allowed to remain as part of any construction project.
 Security shall be included in all new and renovation construction projects.
+Any deviations from these requirements must be received in writing from UK CPM in special circumstances only.
 UKPD must be included in the design process for any work involving door openings.
 UKPD must review and approve all projects during the design phase.

 3.1 New Construction